-Traditionally, my Mom made her Pineapple Upside-Down Cake in a rectangular 9 x 13″ pan which she would invert onto a platter.
-Squares would then be cut around each pineapple slice so that each person got their own slice.
 I prefer to make mine individualized in a mini bundt cake pan.
 My pan has larger wells so the recipe fits into 6 wells forming 6 individual cakes.

 This recipe is especially good with a dollop of homemade whipped cream.
-I also have a more tropical variation, Pina Colada Cakes, that I’ll share in the coming weeks.

-Pineapple Upside-Down Cake
+Individual Pineapple Upside-Down Cakes

 Ingredients

-- 6 tbsp butter, melted
+- 6 tbsp butter , melted

 - 6 tbsp packed brown sugar

-- 6 slices pineapple fresh or canned, drained
+- 6 slices pineapple fresh or canned , drained

-- 1 1/3 cups All-purpose flour
+- 1 1/3 cups all-purpose flour

 - 1 cup granulated sugar